Daniel2193/Joycontrol-udp-server/README.md

 # Usage

-without BT MAC ADDRESS
+* without BT MAC ADDRESS

-- on your Switch go to the "Change Grip/Order" Page
+  * on your Switch go to the "Change Grip/Order" Page

-- `sudo python3 server.py PRO_CONTROLLER`
+  * `sudo python3 server.py PRO_CONTROLLER`

-with BT MAC ADDRESS
+* with BT MAC ADDRESS

-- `sudo python3 server.py -r [YOUR SWITCH BLUETOOTH MAC ADDRESS] PRO_CONTROLLER`
+  * `sudo python3 server.py -r [YOUR SWITCH BLUETOOTH MAC ADDRESS] PRO_CONTROLLER`

-- run the client application (not included in this repo yet)
+* run the client application (not included in this repo yet)

+#Known Issues

+* Server will crash if the Switch force disconnects the emulated controller

+  * temporary fix: restart the server

 # How to get the BT MAC ADDRESS